cidgoh/Wastewater_Contextual_Data_Specification/Testing and Validation/README.md

 This directory contains materials to support the validation and testing of datasets formatted according to the Wastewater Contextual Data Specification.

 ## Contents
-- *Worked Example Scenarios*: These provide sample datasets and "answer keys" for common use cases.
+- **Worked Example Scenarios**: These provide sample datasets and "answer keys" for common use cases.
 Users can compare their datasets against these examples to ensure proper formatting and validation.
-- *Validation Guidance*: Documentation and tools to help check data consistency, including explanations of validation rules.
+- **Validation Guidance**: Documentation and tools to help check data consistency, including explanations of validation rules.
-- *Subgrant Call Information*: Details about the subgrant testing and collaborative efforts related to this project.
+- **Subgrant Call Information**: Details about the subgrant testing and collaborative efforts related to this project.

 ## How to use these resources
+To get familiar with the wastewater DataHarmonizer templates, we recommend initially reviewing the worked example scenario's.
+The answer keys (please note there are different answer keys for the different templates) can be opened directly in the DataHarmonizer, and demonstrate how different scenario's can be structured.

 ## PHA4GE Wastewater subgrant testing call out